PUQ-sp-z-o-o/WHMCS-Module-MinIO-S3/doc/description.md

 The module allows the company to offer its customers the possibility of managing data storage compatible with S3 object storage using the MinIO S3 solution.

-<p class="callout info">The module requires a fully configured MinIO server to work.
-The module does not assist in the creation of such a server in any way.</p>
+>The module requires a fully configured MinIO server to work.
+The module does not assist in the creation of such a server in any way.

 Functions: